-Front passenger occupant classification system (separate seat only)
+Front passenger occupant classification system (regular and access cab models)

 Your vehicle is equipped with a front passenger occupant classification system.
+The system detects conditions 1-4 (Shown in the table on page 83) Based on these conditions, the systems below are activated or deactivated:

+- Front passenger airbag - Front passenger's seat belt pretensioner

-This system detects the conditions 1-4 in the table and based on these conditions activates or deactivates front passenger airbags.
-The system monitors the weight and load on the front passenger seat, and the seat belt buckle switch to determine conditions 1-4.
-In order for the system to detect the conditions correctly, do not do any of the following.
+The system monitors the weight and load on the right front passenger seat (bench seat) or front passenger seat (separate seats), and the seat belt buckle switch to determine conditions 1-4.

+In order to ensure that the system detects the conditions correctly:

-- Put a heavy load on the front passenger seat. - Attach a seatback table to the front passenger seatback. - Put weight on the front passenger by putting your hands or feet on the front passenger seatback from the rear passenger seat.
+- Separate seats only-Do not place a heavy load on the front passenger seat or the seatback table, etc. - Bench seat only-Do not place a heavy load on the front passenger seat. - Separate seats only-Do not attach a commercial seatback table or other heavy item to the back of the front passenger seat. - Do not apply pressure to the front passenger seat by resting hands or legs on the seatback.

+Bench seat only-Do not use a seat accessory, such as a cushion or seat cover, that covers the seat cushion surface.

-The front passenger occupant classification indicator light indicates the actuation of the front passenger airbag, side airbag on the front passenger seat and front passenger's seat belt pretensioner.
+The front passenger occupant classification indicator light indicates the actuation of the front passenger airbag and front passenger seat belt pretensioner.